 - Did we as an organisation help you to do your job well?

 - What do you think we could have done differently that would have prompted you to continue working with us?

-After conducting a one on one with the departing employee, it is essential to follow through.
-You should make an effort to collate and summarise the main points of these exit interviews and keep track of the recurring themes to address common underlying issues and avoid future turnover of employees.
+After conducting a one on one with the off-boarding employee, it is essential to follow through.
+You should make an effort to collate and summarise the main points of these off-boarding interviews and keep track of the recurring themes to address common underlying issues and avoid future turnover of employees.